pcaston/OpenPeerPower.github.io/source/_integrations/stream.markdown

 ## Streaming in Lovelace

-As of Home Assistant version 0.92 you can now live-stream a camera feed directly in lovelace.
+As of Open Peer Power version 0.92 you can now live-stream a camera feed directly in lovelace.
 To do this add either [picture-entity](/lovelace/picture-entity/), [picture-glance](/lovelace/picture-glance/) or [picture-elements](/lovelace/picture-elements/), set `camera_image` to a stream-ready camera entity and set `camera_view` to `live` in one of your Lovelace views.

 ## Troubleshooting